28 Reasons (song): Composition

-"28 Reasons" was composed by Sean Kennedy, Johan Fransson, Henrik Goranson, Yoo Young-jin and Kriz, while the lyrics were written by Jeon Ji-eun, January 8, Jo Yoon-kyung, and Yoo Young-jin.
+"28 Reasons" was composed by Sean Kennedy, Johan Fransson, Henrik Goranson, Yoo Young-jin and Kriz, while the lyrics were written by Jeon Ji-eun, January 8th, Jo Yoon-kyung, and Yoo.
 Yoo, Fransson, Goranson and IMLAY took part for the arrangement.
-The song is composed in the key of F Minor with a tempo of 122 beats per minute.
+The song is composed in the key of F minor with a tempo of 122 beats per minute.

 Musically, the song was described as a dance-pop track characterized by groovy and heavy bass sounds and featuring a whistling sound.
 Lyrically, it depict a character who is both "good and evil" and the way this affects the relationship they're in.
 In the lyrics, Seulgi show off "the menacing" side of herself, where she enjoys the power she has to "crush" those who are attracted to her or obsessed with her.

 Promotion

 The promotion for the single started with Mnet's M Countdown on October 6, followed by KBS2TV's Music Bank on the 7th, MBC's Show!
 Music Core, and SBS's Inkigayo on the 9th, followed by a performance and an interview on JTBC's show named Music Universe K-909.